takoratta/slide-timer/README.md

 5. Click **Start** to begin the overlay timer
 6. Use **Stop** to remove the overlay

+## Keyboard Shortcut (Recommended for Presentation Mode)

+When using Google Slides in presentation mode, Chrome disables normal extension popups.
+Therefore, the **only way to activate the Slide Timer** is via a keyboard shortcut.

+We highly recommend setting a keyboard shortcut as follows:

+1. Go to: `chrome://extensions/shortcuts`
+2. Find "Slide Timer Overlay"
+3. Set a shortcut (e.g., `Ctrl+Shift+T` or `Cmd+Shift+T`) for **"Activate the extension"**

+Once set, you can launch the timer overlay during a presentation by simply using the shortcut key.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.